 Effective Lead Nurturing

 Once you have a lead in your sales funnel, you need to nurture it.
-Unless you live in a magical land, most people don’t become paying customers within minutes of entering your sales pipeline.
+Unless you live in the magical land of Narnia, most people don’t become paying customers within minutes of entering your sales pipeline.
 You need to anticipate their needs and follow up multiple times.

 With lead tracking, nurturing is easier than ever.
 If you use CRM software like Salesforce or Zoho, you can even automate many of your nurturing activities, saving time and allowing your sales reps to focus on high-value activities in the sales cycle.

-So, feeling convinced that lead tracking is critical to your company’s success?
+Have we convinced you that lead tracking is critical to your company’s success?
 Good.
 Then it’s time to learn some tested strategies for lead management.
-Here’s what we recommend for tracking sales leads in 2023.
+Here’s what we recommend for tracking sales leads in 2024.

 If it’s been a while since you took Marketing 101, it’s a good idea to brush up on the stages of the buying process.
-This is sometimes called the customer journey since it’s a series of steps that customers take as they move toward buying a product or service.
-Here’s a quick refresher on those steps.
+This is sometimes called the customer journey.
+Here’s a quick refresher on those steps:

-- Purchase decision: This is when the buyer makes a decision.
+4. Purchase decision: This is when the buyer decides who to purchase from.

-- Post-purchase evaluation: Once the customer uses the new product or service, they evaluate it to determine if it meets their needs.
+6. Post-purchase evaluation: Once the customer uses the new product or service, they evaluate it to determine if it actually meets their needs.

 2. Use a Lead Tracking Software or CRM